mzgrosz/mzgrosz.github.io/research/index.md

 ## Work In Progress

-"Does Specific Labor Market Information Affect Major Choice?" with Matt Naven

 "School Infrastructure Spending and Academic Outcomes," with Ross Milton

-"The Effect of Lottery-Based Admissions on Cohort Composition and Success: Evidence from California,"
+"Admissions Policies, Cohort Composition, and Academic Success: Evidence from California,"

 ## Other